 Please fill out a Welcome Card so that we have an opportunity to greet you and follow up in case you have any questions.
 There is space to also include a prayer request or request to speak to a pastor about a spiritual concern.

 8. Children's Sunday School & Adult Sunday Studies

-Between the services, you are invited for coffee downstairs in the Fellowship Hall ordinarily ffollowed by an open discussion about the sermon (Adult Sunday Studies), coupled at times with the option of special classes targeting various issues in Christian faith and practice.
+Between the services, you are invited to share a cup of coffee ordinarily followed by an open discussion about the sermon (Adult Sunday Studies), coupled at times with the option of special classes targeting various issues in Christian faith and practice.
 During this time, children of all ages are invited to participate in age-specific Sunday School located throughout the church building.

-At 12:00pm on most Sundays the CPC café is open in the Fellowship Hall.
+On some Sundays throughout the year, we will hold a brunch between our services in place of Sunday School.
 The meal is free to visitors and an enjoyable way to get to know some people while eating a catered meal.